nicorost/nicorost.github.io/about.md

 Welcome!

-I'm Nico, a statistician and neuroscientist working at the intersection of data science and health care.
+I'm Nico, a statistician and neuroscientist working at the intersection of data science and healthcare.

 After spending an exciting and very interdisciplinary orientation year in Tübingen, I was eager to center my studies around (mental) health.
 This brought me into psychology in Heidelberg first, and into my master's program in neuroscience in Berlin afterwards.